FrancisBanville/ms_interpreting_probabilities/README.md

 processes.
 Out of a total of 374 local networks, we retained those containing at least 5 species, resulting in a set of 233 georeferenced local networks.
-We built a binary metaweb by aggregating all local interactions, which gave us a regional metaweb composed of 274 species and 1080 interactions.
+We built a binary metaweb by aggregating all local interactions, which gave us a regional network composed of 274 species and 1080 interactions.
 In the first two panels of @fig:accumulation, we show how the dissimilarity of interactions between common species ($\beta_{OS}$) and the dissimilarity in species composition ($\beta_{S}$) between the metaweb and aggregated local networks